 Disclosure: By clicking on the product links in this article, Mattress Nerd may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

-Read our full Puffy Lux mattress review to learn more.
+Read our full Nectar Mattress Review to learn more.

 Copper-infused layers that keep hot sleepers cool and a dual-firmness option that satisfies multiple comfort preferences make the Layla mattress hard to beat.